Facts

 • World-class, National Institutes of Health-sponsored research programs in neurological diseases, cancer, cardiovascular disorders, biomedical imaging, regenerative medicine and infectious diseases, among many other topics

-• $118 million in funded research conducted during 2022-2023, including $73 million in National Institutes of Health (NIH) sponsored research programs
+• $118 million in funded research conducted during 2022-2023, including more than $48 million in National Institutes of Health (NIH) sponsored research programs in 2023

 • 4 major innovations by Stony Brook researchers: